 the blacksmith, the great blacksmith.

-The little boy was going to the blacksmith.
 Before the wolf was

 leaving he said, "Come here little boy.
 Come back."